 allowed domains.
 In Chrome, this is done in

-If many of your users have this feature enabled (some companies enforce this setting for all their employees), another workaround is to implement server-side OAuth 2.0 flows.
+If many of your users have this feature enabled (some companies enforce this setting for all their employees), another workaround is to implement a server-side OAuth 2.0 flow.

 Chrome on iOS in Incognito Mode

 Google Sign-in is currently not supported in incognito mode on Chrome on iOS.

 This new feature of macOS High Sierra and iOS 11 deactivates third-party cookies every 24 hours, unless the user interacts with one of the page of the domain of the third-party.
 As the Google Sign-in library relies on cookies to securely authenticate the user, it will potentially detect that the user is logged out every 24 hours.
 The user has to go through the sign in flow again to reactivate the cookies.

 Any other issue?